joshuaavalon/joshuaavalon.github.io/_posts/2018-08-17-protect-your-endpoints-with-keycloak-security-proxy.md

 ![Docker][5]

-In this tutorial, we will use Docker to deploy because it is much easier to install and manage.
+In this tutorial, we will use Docker to deploy because it is much easier to install and manage applications.

+It is still possible to set it up without Docker, but that will not be covered in this tutorial.

 ## Docker Compose